lilliannguyen97/Portfolio/Portfolio/README.md

 ### Key Insights
 :bulb: Responsiveness/Attentiveness of Clinician
        * Not being heard or shown empathy
+         >Jerry: “I felt no empathy and feelings from him in telehealth.”
+         >Jerry: “He showed no validation for my feelings.
+He tried to normalize my feelings of COVID-19.
+He said, ‘Everyone is going through the same thing,’ which made me embarrassed.”
+         >Jerry: “He tries to give advice without truly listening or trying to understand my situation.”
+         >Jerry: “He was secretly eating by moving in and out of the frame and I could see him chewing.
+This was unprofessional and annoyed me.”

 :bulb: Visual Cues
        * Clinician was distracted or not paying attention
        * Lack of visual cues

 :bulb: Trust/Bonds
        * The most defining factor of a counseling experience

 ### Conclusion
 * Telehealth offers a great alternative for many students to benefit from but it is not a replacement for in-person counseling sessions.